sowdust/ffff/README.md

 The auxiliary script fint.py can retrieve users who have interacted with a given target profile and can be used as an input to ffff.py

+[Here](https://techblog.mediaservice.net/2019/05/find-hidden-friends-and-community-for-any-facebook-user/?_thumbnail_id=479) is a detailed blog post about the tools and with a practical example.

 ## Disclaimer

 Scraping without written permission is against Facebook [Terms of Services](https://www.facebook.com/apps/site_scraping_tos_terms.php).